• Skip to main content

 Chocolate Glaze

-• 200 g semi sweet chocolate can also use milk chocolate or even white chocolate for a different twist!
+• 200 g semi-sweet chocolate chips can also use milk chocolate or even white chocolate for a different twist!

 • 2 tablespoon vegetable oil any neutral tasting oil is great here